anshgirap/PromptFlow/README.md

 # PromptFlow ⚡

-PromptFlow is a platform-aware AI prompt generator that transforms simple ideas into high-quality, image-generation prompts tailored for different AI models 🎨
+PromptFlow is a **platform-aware AI prompt optimizer** that transforms simple ideas into high-quality, task-ready prompts tailored for different AI platforms and models 🚀

-It focuses on clarity, consistency, and visual intent by adapting prompt structure and tone based on how each platform interprets prompts.
+It focuses on clarity, intent alignment, and structural optimization by adapting prompt style and tone based on how each platform interprets instructions.

 ---